kauri-io/archive/docs/POA Tutorial series/poa-part-2-bridge-assets-between-a-sidechain-and-a-mainchain.md

 ---
 title: POA - Part 2 - Bridge assets between a sidechain and a mainchain
-summary: This article is part of a POA tutorial series  POA - Part 1 - Develop and deploy a smart contract POA - Part 2 - Bridge assets between a sidechain and a maincha
+summary: This article is part of a POA tutorial series- POA - Part 1 - Develop and deploy a smart contract POA - Part 2 - Bridge assets between a sidechain and a maincha
 authors:
   - Grégoire Jeanmart (@gregjeanmart)
 date: 2020-01-21